 You can now read Ann’s travel journal for yourself and compare her daily entries to those in Anne Lister’s diary!
 Discover Ann in her own words here.

 Ann Walker and Anne Lister’s story is being brought to life in the BBC/HBO television drama ’Gentleman Jack; with Ann Walker played by Sophie Rundle and Anne Lister played by Suranne Jones.
-Season One aired in 2019 and Season two is currently filming and due to air either late 2021 or early 2022.
+Season One aired in 2019 and Season two has now finished filming and due to air in 2022.

 Lightcliffe & District Local History Society